Your Premier RF PCB Manufacturer in China

 The types of RF PCBs are as follows:

-These RF PCBs have two conductive layers.
+They have two conductive layers.
 This is the most simple form of RF PCB.
-Like other standard PCB, you will not find any single-sided RF PCB.
+Like other standard PCB, you will not find any single-sided PCBs.

 Two-sided RF PCB